Sickness and Industrial Injury allowance

 - Notification/reporting procedures have been followed.

-- The claming of benefits.
+- The claiming of benefits.

 - Employee has declared any entitlements to benefits and any subsequent changes in